ahermassi/spirit/README.md

 ### Thesis
 [[README]](references/readme_thesis.md)
-Note that the thesis requires the analysis suite to be run first in order to generate the `.pgf` graphs and the Bayesian data.
+Note that the thesis requires the analysis suite to be run first in order to generate the `.pgf` graphs and the analyzed data.

 ## Contribution
 Suggested improvements and known bugs are on the [issues](https://github.com/masasin/spirit/issues/) page.